 David K. Hawk (’77) is retired from his position as a software engineer at Lockheed Martin in Sunnyvale.

-John H. Hayes (’97) was until recently a computer specialist with the high energy astrophysics division of the Smithsonian Astrophysical Observatory in Cambridge, MA.
-He works with the user support group of the Chandra X-ray Observatory.
+John H. Hayes (’97) is the principal of Hayes Graphics in Camarillo.
+He was formerly a computer specialist with the high energy astrophysics division of the Smithsonian Astrophysical Observatory in Cambridge, MA, where he worked on the Chandra X-ray Observatory.

 Harvey Hecht (’92) is the information technology manager for Service Employees International Union Local 1021 in northern California.
 He earned a master's degree in computer science at Regis University in 2006, and he is now a Ph.D. candidate in applied computer science at NorthCentral University.